MahediKamal/MFC-Multi-Language-Support/README.md

 Now go to `x:\x\x\MultiLanguage\MultiLanguage\res` folder and copy all the file and then paste them inside `x:\x\x\MultiLanguage\CHN\res` folder.

-Now add all the copied file insise `CHN`.
+Now add all the copied file insise `CHN` folder.
 To add right click on CHN then `add -> existing item`

 Now opem the resource of CHN project and translate the text into chinise(I use google translate to translate) --> figure 10
 </br>